denisse-orellana/ecommerce_system/README.md

 ### 4. Implementing subcategories

-Let's remember that Category works as reflexive association so it will contain new Categories inside it.
+Let's remember that Category works as reflexive association so it will contain new Categories inside.
 This way will provide one father for the different categories that would be incorporated.
 These new Categories are the subcategories and are generated:

 ```
 rails g migration AddCategoryToCategory category:references